Collection Development Policy

-The Library building dates from 1954, with an addition in 1979.
-It is not adequate for the present-day information needs of students and staff.
-Due to limited spacing, all general acquisitions of new materials will be electronically preferred over physical (e-preferred).
-Maps, Special Collections, and Government Publications will acquire materials suited to their collections.
+The Colorado School of Mines is a public R1 research university focused on applied science and engineering.
+The School’s Library, the Arthur Lakes Library, was built in 1954, with an addition in 1979.
+Due to limited space, user preference, and broader access, all general acquisitions of new materials will be electronically preferred over physical (e-preferred).
+Maps, Special Collections, and Government Publications will acquire materials in formats suited to their collections and users.

 Budget

 The Library materials budget supports the purchase and subscription of books, serials, and electronic resources (eJournals, eBooks, databases), as well as costs for bindery, cataloging utility fees, access or maintenance fees, and other behind-the-scenes costs.
 Ongoing purchases or access fees to electronic resources far outweigh all other costs.
-Unfortunately, electronic resources average 5% inflation year-to-year making the Library’s budget difficult to regularly add new resources without cancellations.
+Unfortunately, electronic resources average 5-7% inflation year-to-year, making it difficult for the Library’s budget to regularly add new resources without cancellations.
+Review the Library Collection Budget Guide for annual updates to our budget and changes to the Library’s collections.

-The Library’s budget is determined by campus administration.
+The majority of the Library’s collection budget is determined by campus administration.
 To make the most of the budget, the Library secures lower pricing by negotiating, signing multi-year agreements, and/or subscribing via a consortium (such as the Colorado Alliance of Research Libraries).
+Additional funding is available through endowments.

-Presently, the information needs of campus exceed the funds that are assigned to meet those needs.
-If or when the library is unable to purchase or subscribe to a resource, we recommend requesting via interlibrary loan (ILL), if available.
+When the campus’s information needs exceed the funds allocated to the Library for collections, we recommend requesting resources via interlibrary loan (ILL), if available.

 Collection Development Priorities

-If cancellations are required due to budget shortfalls, decision factors including overall cost, cost per use, alternate ways to access content, availability in other libraries, and relation to the mission of Mines will be considered
+If cancellations are required due to budget shortfalls, decision factors will include user feedback, overall cost, cost per use, alternate ways to access content, availability in other libraries, and their relation to the mission of Mines.

 Requesting Materials

 Mines professors, instructors, staff, and students may make recommendations for materials needed for the curriculum or research at Mines.
 The Suggest a Purchase form can be filled out by anyone for any material requests.
-Library staff will evaluate the purchase or subscription and let you know of the outcome.
+Library staff will evaluate the purchase or subscription and let the requester know of the outcome. you know of the outcome.
 If an item is not purchased or subscribed to at the time of the request it will be added to the Wishlist (only viewable by Mines community).

 Physical Resources

-The Library may also choose to purchase print for resources that may be best presented in that format such as leisure or popular reading (Baker & Taylor Rental Collection), titles added to our Diversity, Inclusion & Access (DI&A) Collection, or Course Readings.
+The Library may also choose to purchase print resources that may be best presented in that format, such as titles added to our Diversity, Inclusion & Access (DI&A) Collection or Course Readings Collection.
+As well as requests from users who need print copies for accessibility reasons.

 Retention of Physical Items